-Since December 2015 I am an adviser and researcher on child- and spousal support after divorce, my PhD topic.
+Since December 2015 I am also an adviser and researcher on child- and spousal support after divorce, my PhD topic.
 Besides that I collaborate with international researchers on scientific projects.
 One of my services is the calculation of alimony.
 See also Alimentatievraag.nl.I am also a member of the editorial board of the socio-legal peer reviewed journal Recht der Werkelijkheid.

 From September 2007 until October 2017 I worked as a senior research fellow and lecturer at the Amsterdam University of Applied Sciences.